calvinchengsald/metro-furniture/README.md

 √arrow in history is weird
 √at items, when sidebar is up still see highlighted item name tab IE button group at home page is messed up
+Add 404 page and if item/category is not found

 JSON attributes